centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 ![image](../../../../assets/integrations/plugin-packs/how-to-guides/windows-winrm-wsman-tutorial/windows-winrm-wsman-certificate-1.png)

-Create the WinRM HTTPS listener by replacing the value @HOSTNAME@ and @THUMBPRINT@ with the correct values.
+Create the WinRM HTTPS listener by replacing the values @HOSTNAME@ and @THUMBPRINT@ with the correct values.

 ``` bash
 winrm create winrm/config/Listener?Address=*+Transport=HTTPS  '@{Hostname="@HOSTNAME@";CertificateThumbprint="@THUMBPRINT@"}'
 ```

-From here, you can monitor your Windows server by using the local Administrator account.
+From here, you can monitor your Windows server by using the local administrator account.

-Is not recommended to use the Administrator account within Centreon.
+We strongly discourage the utilization of an administrator account within Centreon.

 ## Dedicated User configuration

 This section describes how to configure a local user and minimum privileges to monitor your server.

-All configurations can be done through a GPO for global deployement.
+You can spread this configuration across your Windows domain through a GPO policy.

 ### Create user

-Open a PowerShell with Administrator privileges.
+Open a PowerShell with administrator privileges.

 Create your user: